Kihumba/private-/D1/D1 Developer/Curriculum/11 - Managing Expectations/README.md

 | Managing expectations well can be more important than meeting deadlines | [ ] | [ ] |
 | | | |
 ---

+### Resources

+- [_Tools and Techniques for Estimation_](https://app.pluralsight.com/library/courses/project-estimation-best-practices/table-of-contents)- PluralSight, designed for project management estimation, some helpful tools for thinking about estimating realistic timelines.